umjammer/vavi-sound/src/main/java/vavi/sound/midi/readme.md

 ~~When playing MFi, SMAF with this package, set the system property `javax.sound.midi.Sequencer` to Please set `"#Java MIDI(MFi/SMAF) ADPCM Sequencer"`.
 ADPCM handling will no longer be possible.~~

-## MIDI file type for MFi/SMAF (⚠ this is not MIDI specs, proprietary)
+## MIDI file type for MFi/SMAF (⚠ this is not MIDI specs but proprietary)

 ```
  8765 4321 LSB